MaxThom/mir/book/src/running_mir/local.md

 A set of tmux layouts can be found in the [tmux](./tmux) directory to run the modules if using tmux and tmuxifier.

 Visit the `Makefile` to see the available commands and scripts to help develop locally.

-Visit the [examples directory](./examples/) to see how to integrate your own device to the system [device example](./examples/telemetry_device/main.go) or build new modules.